-This chapter contains depictions of warfare, military occupation, explosions, violence, firearms and death
+This chapter contains depictions of warfare, military occupation, explosions, murder and firearms

 In the beginning there was nothing but the Being, and the Being was everything.
 It was current and void, force and silence.
 The Being was will, and all existed for that was its will...